voronianski/node-grvtr/README.md

 ### Secure

-If you're displaying Gravatars on a page that is being served over SSL you can server gravatars via SSL as well while setting this one to ``true``.
+If you're displaying Gravatars on a page that is being served over SSL you can serve gravatars via SSL simply setting this one to ``true``.

 ## Building and testing